RiccardoBiondi/segmentation/docs/source/script.rst

 Lung Extraction
 ---------------

-This scrip allows to run the lung segmentation on the whole set of patients, that is the preliminary step of the GGO identification.
-Its implemented both for bash and powershell.
+This script allows to run the lung segmentation on the whole set of patients, that is the preliminary step of the GGO identification.
+Its implemented both for bash and Powershell.
 To perform the segmentation simply organize all the CT scans in the same folder (input folder), and create an empty folder in which the results will be saved.
-Ensure that in the input folder there are only the file corresponding to the scan to segment.
+Ensure that in the input folder there are only the files corresponding to the scan to segment.
 The supported input format are all the ones supported by SimpleITK_. you can provide as input also DICOM series, simply arrange them into one folder for each scan.
-Please ensure that all the subsamples contains only one series.
+Please ensure that all the subsamples contain only one series.

 Now you can simply run the following command from bash :